monkey2000/spv8-public/README.md

 Meanwhile, **we also provide two script** in `contrib` for you to generate data files from Matlab Matrix Format or Matrix Market Format.

+## Dataset

+All the matrices we used in our benchmark are listed in `contrib/data.txt`, and their files are publicly available on [SuiteSparse Matrix Collection](https://sparse.tamu.edu/).

 # Notes

 This repo only contains two kernel for SpV8 and MKL.
 For other methods like CVR, ESB and CSR5, we reused kernels provided in [puckbee/CVR](https://github.com/puckbee/CVR) and [puckbee/pava](https://github.com/puckbee/pava).
 These kernels are collected from the original authors.
 And we only modified their output code to simplify data collection.